RA-L Information for Authors

 Submitting a previously published Conference paper and the “evolutionary paradigm”:

-The RA-Letters will not consider submissions that are currently under review for a conference (except under the Conference Option scheme).
+The RA-Letters will not consider submissions that are currently under review for a conference.

 Submitting a previously rejected paper:

-- Prepare and include with your submission a single pdf file that includes: (1) an authors' response providing details on how each comment received from the Editors and Reviewers have been resolved in the new version, followed by (2) a version of the paper with changes from the previous version highlighted (e.g., with modified text in a different color).
+• Prepare and include with your submission a single pdf file that includes: (1) an authors' response providing details on how each comment received from the Editors and Reviewers has been resolved in the new version, followed by (2) a version of the paper with changes from the previous version highlighted (e.g., with modified text in a different color).
 Failure to do so may result in automatic rejection of the resubmission.
+Please provide the title and number of the previously rejected paper in your response file.

-- Immediately after the new paper is submitted, forward the submission confirmation email to EiC.RA.Letters@ieee.org.
+• Immediately after the new paper is submitted, forward the submission confirmation email to EiC.RA.Letters@ieee.org.
+Please edit the submission confirmation email as follows

 Best Paper Awards